Siquijor, Siquijor: Economy

 The major economic activities include farming, fishing, woodcraft and furniture making, basket making, peanut processing, banana chips processing, and bakery.

-Transport
+Transportation

-Although Larena has the larger port on the island, the harbour of Siquijor provides daily ferry services to Dumaguete in Negros Oriental.
-The island's only aerodrome, Siquijor Airport, is located in barangay Cang-alwang wherein the only airline operating is Air Juan flying Cebu-Siqujor-Cebu route three times a week.
+Although Larena has the larger port on the island, the Port of Siquijor also provides daily ferry services.
+Montenegro Lines and Aleson Shipping Lines provide service to Dumaguete in Negros Oriental.
+OceanJet provides service to Dumaguete, Tagbilaran in Bohol, and Cebu City.

+The island's only aerodrome, Siquijor Airport, is located in barangay Cang-alwang.
+The airport is used by smaller private planes and does not serve commercial flights.

+Education

+The public schools in the town of Siquijor are administered by two school districts under the Schools Division of Siquijor.